KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/blur_and_sharpen/boxblur.rst

    * - Parameter
      - Value
      - Description
+   * - Preserve alpha
+     - Checkbox
+     - If checked, the alpha channel will not be blurred
    * - Horizontal multiplicator
      - Percentage
      - Sets the amount of horizontal blur.
 Range is from 0% to 1000%, default is 1%.